Skip to content

 • Formal and informal training in musculoskeletal ultrasound with opportunities for more advanced training in point of care ultrasound (POCUS).

-• 16 weeks combined in the first and second years on Labor and Delivery caring for and delivering patients admitted for labor under the supervision of family medicine faculty, obstetricians, and certified nurse midwives.
-High volume department averages >150 deliveries per month
+– 12 weeks combined in the first and second years on Labor and Delivery caring for and delivering patients admitted for labor under the supervision of family medicine faculty, obstetricians, and certified nurse midwives.
+We have a high volume department averaging >150 deliveries per month

-• Additional L&D shifts scheduled across the third year to maintain skills, along with workflows to encourage residents getting continuity deliveries
+– Additional opportunities to do L&D shifts as part of elective time, along with workflows to encourage residents getting continuity deliveries

-Residents receive repetition and robust volume in pediatrics by rotating through pediatric outpatient clinics, inpatient pediatric care, newborn rounding, and dedicated pediatric time in the Emergency Department.
+Residents receive repetition and robust volume in pediatrics by seeing patients together with an on-module pediatrician, inpatient pediatric care, newborn rounding, and dedicated pediatric time in the Emergency Department.
 Residents train with family medicine faculty, pediatricians, and Emergency Room physicians at our Santa Rosa, Walnut Creek and Antioch facilities.
 The curriculum consists of:

-• 4 weeks of inpatient pediatrics, newborn resuscitation and ED at the Kaiser Medical Center in Walnut Creek as a member of the inpatient pediatric service.
+– 2 weeks of inpatient pediatrics, newborn resuscitation and ED at the Kaiser Medical Center in Walnut Creek as a member of the inpatient pediatric service in your second year.

-• 6 weeks of combined additional outpatient pediatrics in the second and third years, including urgent care.
+– 8 weeks of additional pediatrics in the second and third years, including urgent care, inpatient chief, and outpatient.

-• Residents have the option of doing a maternal/child or urgent care “track” in the 3rd year, whereby they spend additional time either on labor and delivery and caring for newborns at deliveries or spend time doing additional pediatric and adult urgent care.
+– Residents have the option of focusing on maternal/child health in the 3rd year, spending additional time either on labor and delivery and caring for newborns at deliveries or spend time doing additional pediatric and adult urgent care.

 Kaiser Permanente has the second-largest patient database in the country (second only to the VA Medical system) and a regional Kaiser Permanente Division of Research; these are incredible resources that help us conduct patient-centered, clinically relevant, community-minded research.
-We are also thrilled to have a full-time research project manager on-site to support all faculty and residents in scholarly activity.
+We are also thrilled to have a full-time senior research project manager on-site to support all faculty and residents in scholarly activity.
 All residents will complete a collaborative scholarly activity project and a QI/PI project during residency and will get faculty support and advising for this requirement.
-Residents and faculty will pitch their research and QI/PI projects each year at an annual “Research Shark Tank” event; faculty-resident teams will then work together to develop their projects, which may include retrospective data analysis, curriculum design, or writing for publication.
-Second and third-year residents will then collaborate with our Quality Team and FMC leaders to develop and implement a patient-centered practice improvement project.
-We financially support our residents presenting at conferences.
+Residents and faculty will pitch their research and QI/PI projects each year at an annual “Scholarly Shark Tank” event; faculty-resident teams will then work together to develop their projects, which may include retrospective data analysis, curriculum design, or writing for publication.
+Third-year residents will collaborate with leadership to develop and implement a patient-centered practice improvement project.
+We financially support our residents who are accepted to present at conferences.

-Each class participates in a state-of-the art simulation lab with our high-fidelity mannequins and trainers.
+KP Santa Rosa has a state-of-the art simulation lab with high-fidelity mannequins and trainers.
 We teach hands-on skills for common procedures and emergency situations, including lumbar puncture, obstetrical emergencies, laceration repair, intubation, point of care ultrasound, and joint injections.
-Throughout the three years of training, our residents have scheduled resident specific OSCEs utilizing our skilled cast of standardized patients; these cases focus on common diagnoses and clinical management, interpersonal communication skills, and ethical conundrums.
+Throughout the three years of training, residents have specific OSCEs utilizing skilled standardized patients; these cases focus on common diagnoses and clinical management, interpersonal communication skills, and ethical conundrums.
 Sessions conclude with a video review and facilitated debriefing to get supported coaching on clinical management and team-building skills.

-Residents will have rotations in both General Surgery as well the surgical subspecialties.
-First year residents are assigned to a surgical attending for a 1:1 teaching experience, acting often as first assist in the operating room and inpatient postoperative care.
+Residents will have rotations in General Surgery a.
+Second year residents are assigned to a surgical attending for a 1:1 teaching experience, acting often as first assist in the operating room and inpatient postoperative care.
 Residents learn surgical sterile technique, assessment of emergent vs. elective surgical care, wound and perioperative pain management as well as perioperative complications.
-Second year focuses on outpatient surgical subspecialties including office based surgical procedures, wound care, ENT, breast surgery, and colorectal surgery.
+Third year focuses on outpatient surgical subspecialties including office based surgical procedures, wound care, ENT, breast surgery, and colorectal surgery.
 In addition, the resident will learn about preoperative risk assessment and testing.
 The goals of this curriculum are to increase procedural skills, understand perioperative assessment for emergent care, operative risk assessment, wound care, and pain management while working as an integrated multidisciplinary team.

 Back To Top